crazy-max/ghaction-setup-docker/README.md

         name: Set up Docker
         uses: crazy-max/ghaction-setup-docker@v2
         env:
-          COLIMA_START_ARGS: --cpu 4 --memory 8 --disk 32
+          LIMA_START_ARGS: --cpus 4 --memory 8
 ```

 ## Customizing

 ### inputs

-Following inputs can be used as `step.with` keys
+The following inputs can be used as `step.with` keys

 | Name            | Type   | Default               | Description                                                                                                                 |
 |-----------------|--------|-----------------------|-----------------------------------------------------------------------------------------------------------------------------|